History

 1741

 The current neo-classical facade was designed and executed by Ferdinando Fuga on the orders of Pope Benedict XIV.
+For the

 Approval